Ayla Aksu

 Aksu has a career-high WTA singles ranking of 214, achieved on 18 September 2017, and a career-high doubles ranking of No. 199, set on 11 June 2018.
-She has won 11 singles titles and 14 doubles titles on the ITF Circuit.
+She has won 13 singles titles and 16 doubles titles on the ITF Circuit.

+Early life

+Aksu grew up in Sacramento, California.
+Growing up, she looked up to Serena Williams, Maria Sharapova, and Çağla Büyükakçay.